ScilifelabDataCentre/pathogens-portal/content/svenska/data_types/health_data/vaccines.md

 ## Publications

-Below is a subset of pre-prints and published scientific journal articles on the subject of **vaccine research** involving at least one author affiliated with a Swedish university or research institute.
-This list is based on a manually curated database and, as such, may not be exhaustive.
-If you think that a publication should be listed here but isn’t, or feel that information about a publication requires correction, please [get in touch with us](/contact/).
+Below is a subset of preprints and published scientific journal articles on the subject of **vaccine research** involving at least one author affiliated with a Swedish university or research institute.
+If you would like for your publication to be displayed here, or feel that information about a publication requires correction, please [get in touch with us](/contact/).
 For a full list of all publications related to COVID-19 and SARS-CoV-2 that involve at least one author affiliated with a Swedish university or research institute, please see [this section of the portal](/publications/).

 {{< vaccines_publications >}}